Korean, Edit

 ○ Removal of hydrogen peroxide by catalase

-○ Urea Cycle : Converts ammonia to urea
+○ Ornithine Cycle: Converts ammonia to urea

-○ Example : Cytochrome P450 (particularly abundant in smooth endoplasmic reticulum)
+○ Example: Cytochrome P450 (particularly abundant in smooth endoplasmic reticulum)

 ⑬ Liver-Related Disorders